STR460 Managing Change and Innovation

 - can engage in a meaningful and reflective dialogue with industry/practitioners on strategic change

-Enrollment to this course is limited to 40 students due to pedagogical methods and availability of group-based classroom.
+Enrollment to this course is limited to 40 students due to pedagogical methods.
 The deadline for registration for limited enrollment courses is earlier than for unlimited courses.
 For more information, please see:

 Students will benefit from having an introductory strategy course with knowledge of strategic analyses and strategic choices.

 The pedagogical approach requires active student participation.
 Minimum 80% class attendance on zoom is therefore required for course approval.

 All students must hand in one case analysis for course approval.

 Case-based individual home exam, eight hours, between 09:00 and 17:00 on the exam day.
 Maximum 10 pages.